Last updated on June 10, 2026

 Gifts Ungiven

-The trick to maximize Gifts Ungiven is exploiting the fail to find rule to find two prominent targets, both of which must go to the graveyard.
-This tutor entombs whatever you like.
+The trick to maximize Gifts Ungiven is exploiting the fail-to-find rule to search up two prominent targets, both of which must go to the graveyard.
+It's a double-entomb in that sense.
 It once was a key part of Modern, and it was deemed too powerful for Commander, though it was unbanned in 2025.

 #3.
 Unmarked Grave